camilalourencos/camila-lourenco-tictactoe/NOTES.md

 - Should return "X" on the first cell✅
 # Podmodoro 3 🍅:
 - Refactor test and prod✅
-- Should return "X" on the first cell and "O" on the second cell
+- Should return "X" on the first cell and "O" on the second cell✅

+# Podmodoro 4 🍅:
 # Domain:
 - There are 2 players
 - Player 1 is X and player 2 is O